rohitgandikota/erasing/README.md

 ## Installation Guide

 * To get started clone the following repository of Original Stable Diffusion [Link](https://github.com/CompVis/stable-diffusion)
-* Then download the files from our iccv-esd repository to `stable-diffusion` main directory of stable diffusion.
+* Then download the files from our repository to `stable-diffusion` main directory of stable diffusion.
 This would replace the `ldm` folder of the original repo with our custom `ldm` directory
 * Download the weights from [here]([https://huggingface.co/CompVis/stable-diffusion-v-1-4-original](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/resolve/main/sd-v1-4-full-ema.ckpt)) and move them to `stable-diffusion/models/ldm/` (This will be `ckpt_path` variable in `train-scripts/train-esd.py`)
 * [Only for training] To convert your trained models to diffusers download the diffusers Unet config from [here](https://huggingface.co/CompVis/stable-diffusion-v1-4/blob/main/unet/config.json)  (This will be `diffusers_config_path` variable in `train-scripts/train-esd.py`)